Seal Bay Conservation Park

 Seal Bay Conservation Park is a protected area located on the south coast of Kangaroo Island in the Australian state of South Australia.
 It is the home of the third largest Australian sea lion colony in Australia.

-It is one of the most popular tourist destinations on Kangaroo Island.
-In order to protect the colony, visitors are only allowed on the beach by paying to go on a guided tour.
+It is one of the most popular tourist destinations on Kangaroo Island, with 121,819 visitors in 2018-19.
+To protect the colony, visitors are only allowed on the beach as part of a guided tour.

 Description

 Location

 Seal Bay Conservation Park is located in South Australia on the south coast of Kangaroo Island about 50 km south of the municipal seat of Kingscote.
 It is located within the gazetted locality of Seal Bay.

 Extent

 The conservation park is part of a group of protected areas extending along the coastline from the east end of Vivonne Bay in the west to the southern end of D'Estrees Bay in the east.
 It occupies several parcels of land which are bounded to the north in part by the South Coast Road by the West Bay Road and by the coastline in the south.
 It also includes Nobby Islet.

 A road named Seal Bay Road provides access to visitor facilities at Bales Beach in the east and overlooking the body of water known as Seal Bay in the west.